 3. Large 1-tree platforms with triangular constructions

-The advantages of real triangle constructions with our “Brackets” and “GTS Allstar” are:
+The advantages of triangular constructions with our “Brackets” and “GTS Allstar”:

-- The triangles are very stiff in themselves.
+- The triangles are very stiff in themselves

-- Cantilevered platforms are therefore easily possible
+- Cantilevered platforms are thus easily possible

-- Softwood < 20 m²
+- Softwood < 20 m² (215 sq ft)

 Example – Large platform with 2 x Triangle Set – 45° Heavy

-In this example, for example, the lower screw is heavily loaded horizontally.
-In hardwood this is ok as long as you don’t build a heavy treehouse on top.
+In this example, the lower Screw, for example, is heavily loaded horizontally.
+In hardwood this is OK as long as you don’t build a heavy treehouse on top.

-In softwood, it is better to use GTS Allstar at the bottom – it can better absorb the lateral forces and rotational movements due to the large cylinder!
+In softwood, you should also use the GTS Allstar instead of the small GTS Friend – it can better absorb the lateral forces and rotational movements due to the large cylinder!